 Experimentation, Learning, and Preemption

-We offer a model of experimentation and learning with uncertain outcomes, and show that competition leads to less experimentation, extending results for preemption games to experimentation with uncertain outcomes.
-We compare experimentation under two information settings: when the researchers share vs. keep private the information about the outcomes of their experiments.
-We discover that information sharing can generate more experimentation and higher welfare when uncertainty about the feasibility of a breakthrough is large; breakthroughs are rare even when they are feasible; and experiments frequently fail to produce results.
-Our results shed light on recent criticism of the scientific system.
+This paper offers a model of experimentation and learning with uncertain outcomes as suggested by Arrow (1969).
+Investigating a two-player stopping game, we show that competition leads to less experimentation, which extends existing results for preemption games to the context of experimentation with uncertain outcomes.
+Furthermore, we inquire about the extent of experimentation under two information settings: when the researchers share information about the outcomes of their experiments and when they do not share such information.
+We discover that the sharing of information can generate more experimentation and higher value for a relatively wide range of parameters.
+We trace this finding to the stronger ability to coordinate on the information obtained through experimentation when it is shared.
+Our model allows to shed light on recent criticism of the current scientific system.

 Suggested Citation: Suggested Citation